surreally/shopify-intern-22/README.md

 ## 'Database'
 The app makes calls to the CRUD API at [crudcrud.com](https://crudcrud.com) to simulate database operations.

 The advantage is CrudCrud's data is very accessible.
 Verifying the correctness of the app becomes very easy.

-Downside is this app becomes somewhat redundant, but it's still a demonstration of a CRUD API.
-In a way, this app is a 'CRUD-CRUD'.
+The downsides are:
+- Warehouse assignment can be done, but when database is set up so that item has information about its warehouse but not the other way around, pulling information becomes very tough.
+Ideally a warehouse's detail page will include a list of items assigned there.
+This is not implemented in this app.
+  - Regret: if the app was developed with MongoDB, for example, this would not be a problem as MongoDB (`mongoose`) can populate a field representing another database very easily.
+- This app becomes somewhat redundant since it's also just a naive CRUD.